Giordano Fellowship & ESP Advanced Training (EAT) Centres

 ESP Council member

-Finally, if the number of the applications advocated by the Evaluation Committees surpasses the number of vacancies set for the respective year, ESP officers (President, Treasurer, Coordinator and Scientific Director) will determine the final list of grantees.
+Finally, if the number of applications advocated by the Evaluation Committees exceeds the number of positions in any given year, ESP officers (President, Treasurer, Coordinator and ESP Director General) will determine the final list of grantees.

 GF applications are provided to ESP in confidence.
 ESP will not use the information contained in the application for any purpose except the purpose of reviewing the GF application and monitoring it, if it is funded.
 ESP may disclose the application to its employees and reviewers.
 ESP will not otherwise disclose the information unless it is funded.